-Herbal Tales for Halloween!
+Herbal Folktales for Fall!

 Celtic lore says that blackberries are fairy fruit and may bring bad luck to people who eat them.
 Blackberries were also considered protective against earthbound spirits and vampires.
 It is said that if planted near the home, a vampire couldn’t enter because he would obsessively count the berries and forget about the people inside.

 Rosemary is shrouded in history and folklore.
 From ancient Greece through the European Middle Ages, rosemary was thought to possess the power to protect against evil spirits.
 Sprigs were placed under pillows or burned as incense to ward off evil demons and prevent bad dreams.